nautobot/nautobot/nautobot/docs/user-guides/getting-started-nautobot-ui.md

 ### Create a Regional Internet Registry (RIR)

 A RIR allocates globally-routable IP address space.
-There are five RIRs, each responsible for a particular section of the globe.
+There are five top-level RIRs, each responsible for a particular section of the globe.
 Nautobot also considers RFCs 1918 and 6589 to be RIR-like because they allocate private IP space.

 Nautobot requires any IP allocation be attributed to a RIR.